Gimp Focus Blur Feature – Bokeh Like Editing

-Gimp is a graphic editor who in my opinion is a great alternative for the popular Adobe Photoshop.
-It is free, open source and most of the time can be use to perform professional graphic works.
-I’ve been using Gimp for quite some time.
-And I really love it.
+Gimp is a graphic editor which in my opinion is a great alternative for the popular Adobe Photoshop.
+It is open source and in the same way can be use to perform professional graphic works.
+I’ve been using Gimp for quite some time and I really love it.

 For me, Gimp makes the absence of Photoshop unnoticeable.

 The Gimp Focus Blur Feature

 I always admire photography.
 Always wanted to learn how to take photos with blur background.
 I think they call it bokeh.
 Focusing and sharpening the subject and just blurring the background or the things outside the field.
 This is really cool when taking photos of flowers or wild animals.

 I did a lot of photography of flowers though not in bokeh and I think this might be a good time to edit those image.
 Fortunately Gimp made it really easy for us.

 Using Gimp’s focus blur feature we created the image above with just a few click.
 This looks simple though however the goal is just to give you an idea of how Focus Blur feature works.
 Of course more advance option can be use to make your editing looks more professionally made.
 You can adjust and set things easily in the Focus Blur menu.

 Using Gimp, open the image that you want to edit.

 - In your Layers Menu, select and highlight your image